squidKid-deluxe/microDEX/README.md

 ## License

 WTFPL - Do what you want.
 It's open source, after all.

 ---

 ## Credits

-- Built using the [metaNODE](https://github.com/litepresence/extinction-event/blob/master/EV/metaNODE.py) from litepresence's extinction-event.
+- Uses `bitsharesjs` for cryptographic operations and transaction signing
 - Inspired by the ethos of minimalism and decentralization
 - For the BitShares community - keep building!